The Australian Government has introduced legislation proposing changes to the Private Health Insurance Rebate for Australians aged 65 and over.

 What is Phoenix Health doing?

-We believe any changes to the Private Health Insurance Rebate should properly consider the impact on older Australians and the affordability of private health insurance.
+We believe any changes to the Private Health Insurance Rebate should carefully consider the impact on older Australians and the affordability of private health insurance.

 Do members need to do anything?